-Let’s illustrate this by looking at one of the laws of thermodynamics, which states that a system undergoing transformation will only actually change if it is supplied with the necessary energy both for its nominal operation and for its process of transformation.
+Let’s illustrate this by looking at one of the laws of thermodynamics.
+They states that a system undergoing transformation will only actually change if it is supplied with the necessary energy both for its nominal operation and for its process of transformation.

 The error in thinking that an e-Government program, with a major role to play in the emergence of a Sustainable Society, can be profitable in the short term from a budgetary point of view, when the whole undertaking is much more to do with modernization and equipping the state with necessary infrastructure for the future, is often a source of disappointment and the reason for the failure of such projects in many countries.

 Fortunately there are a sufficient number of exceptions to this rule, especially in cases where simplification has brought with it considerable savings.
 A fascinating point in case is Estonia for example.

 The history of the SESAM-Vitale program in France and its results again demonstrate what is to be gained from perseverance here.

 The fact that we lack sufficient or suitable instruments for measuring progress with the construction of the Sustainable Society makes it difficult to adopt a workable policy for verifying results and providing incentives.

 The problem largely arises because we aren’t dealing with standard economic timeframes and no consensus has been reached on exactly what is to be measured in the course of the transformation process.

 A national e-Government program is primarily about 2 things:

 - modernization on a national scale.

 Wanting to achieve irrefutable and quantifiable gains in terms of sustainable development from such a program is often a source of disappointment and the reason for the failure of many such projects.